Download page Experience Level Management.

 XLM Exclusion Periods

 All changes to XLM configurations produce an immutable audit record called an XLM Audit Trail, which contains complete XLM configuration information.
 Since XLM audit reporting is separate from all other reporting in the AppDynamics Controller UI, the XLM Audit Trail is distinct from other available reports, such as the Controller Audit Report.
 You can export the XLM Audit Trail to a CSV file.

-There is a limit of 1000 updates to each XLM configuration.
+Each XLM configuration is limited to 1000 updates.
 If that limit is reached, the oldest audit records are dropped as new ones are added.

 The XLM audit records contain information about what operations are performed and what fields are changed.
 The UI presents XLM audit records as a sequential timeline.